12 Ways to Boost Your Website’s Lead Generation Performance

 “We hope you found this article helpful.
 If you know someone who needs this information, please send it to them via the form below.”

 Often these are used for “Send to a friend” shares, where someone forwards an article to a colleague via email.
 Interestingly enough, that’s the most common way for executives to share content.
-And all that sharing, inevitably, can lead to … well, more leads.
+And all that sharing leads to more leads.

 You may want to run a couple of tests to see which copy gets the most referrals.
 It’s absolutely worth a try.
 This is an excellent sleeper tactic that can drive quite a bit of leads when it works.